mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 - Save `exercise-12.html` and refresh it in your browser.

-- You should see the star repeated in a vertical line down the box.
+- **You should see the star repeated in a vertical line down the box**.

 <!-- end div -->